Top Ten Tips Disclaimer

 The effective date of a disqualification assessed under Section 207.047 begins with the date of the refusal.

 VI.
-Layoffs, Unpaid Suspensions, and Medical Separations Top of Page
+Layoffs, Unpaid Suspensions, and Medical Separations

 This category of work separation was the one that lawmakers had in mind when the unemployment insurance system was created.
 A laid-off employee will qualify for unemployment benefits on the basis of the work separation, but still has to meet other qualification and eligibility requirements in order to draw benefits.
 Temporary plant shutdowns and unpaid furloughs are generally considered types of layoffs.